arlonproj/arlon/docs/gen2_Tutorial.md

 ## Creating Cluster-API cluster manifest

 Note: The CAPA version used here is v2.0 and the manifests created here are in accordance with this version.
-Do make sure that you use CAPA v2.0+ for cluster manifest generation using clusterctl.

 Refer the [compatibility matrix for Cluster API provider and CAPA versions](https://github.com/kubernetes-sigs/cluster-api-provider-aws#compatibility-with-cluster-api-and-kubernetes-versions) for supported versions.